BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 However, its one of the items in my future studies list.

 I also have some experience with the GPU parallelism.
 [GeneticLaminate](https://github.com/BarisAlbayrakIEEE/GeneticLaminate.git) repository in my github page contains a genetic algorithm to optimize a composite laminate written in CUDA C.

-The README file of the repository presents a detailed discussion about data and task parallelism approaches and GPU parallelism using CUDA C.
+**Keep in mind that the repository contains a README file with a brief discussion about the problem and the solutionspresent in the repository.**

 Below are the key points when the concurrency is considered:
 - **Why:** Separation of concerns, performance